lamabiker/atom-ember-cli-helper/README.md

 - [ ] Use the editor's theme to get colors for success and error in the command output
 - [ ] Give some sort of visual feedback about the running command when the panel is minimized
 - [x] Include a panel for running the file generators
+- [x] Add convenience shortcuts to switch between component and template (and route and ...)

 ## Troubleshooting